frickm/dustingetz.github.com/_posts/2012-03-19-philly-lambda-clojure-for-startups.markdown

 ---
-layout: default
+layout: post
 title: Philly Lambda presents Paul deGrandis on Clojure Powered Startups
 ---

 # {{ page.title }}

 Philly Lambda notes - 12 march 2012
 sponsored by Comcast Interactive Media; cimlife.com

 *ed: this is my personal take on Paul's lecture, the discussion has been organized, re-ordered, edited and clarified by me.
 My own opinions have inevitably leaked into this.*